lemonade512/resume/README.md

     $ pdflatex resume.tex

+I try to keep this updated at least once a year, and more often if I remember.

 # Installing pdflatex for MacOS
 Install mactex via Homebrew to gain access to the pdflatex command on mac.